tal-gerbi/cs-for-leetcode-interviews/theory/trie.md

 | Remove      | Removes a string                   | O(n) | O(1)  |

 In my implementation, the depth of the recursion of the *Remove* operation, and therefore its space complexity, is O(n).
 One can use a constant amount of space by keeping a reference from a child to its parent.
-As for the rest of the operations of my implementation, their space and time complexity is optimal and is the same as in the table above.
+As for the rest of the operations of my implementation, their space and time complexity are optimal, like in the table above.